-Department managers, supervisors, or assigned personnel are required to notify Risk Management when drivers meet the following criteria:
+Department managers, supervisors, or assigned personnel are required to notify Risk Management Services when drivers meet the following criteria:

 - High mileage driving: Operates state vehicles 1,000 or more miles per month at least six months out of the year (need not be consecutive), regardless of whether the mileage is generated by local or long distance driving;